+7

-Adult Caretaker Relative Allowed as a deduction from gross self- employment income.
+Adult Allowed as a deduction from gross self- employment income.

+Caretaker Relative employment income.

 Pregnant Woman

 Child

 KidsCare

 2) Expenses that Exceed Income

 A business may report a net loss for the year.
 This is when the business' expenses are higher than the income earned.
 How a loss is treated depends on the MA program: